l0uisgrange/ada-2025-project/README.md

 ## 🤝 Team organization

-We would like to point out that for the P3 of this project, Yuri did not participate as she chose to drop this course.
+We would like to point out that for the P3 of this project, Yuri did not participate as she chosed to drop this course.
 Please take that into consideration upon grading this project.

 - **Badr**

-  - Interaction and LIWC analyses in `results.ipynb`
+  - Mathematical sections of `results.ipynb`
-  - Visualizations for reciprocity, camp profiles, and LIWC comparisons (`interaction_analysis.py`)

 - **Daniel**